MatMath/PagesBehindCouch/readme.md

 Manual install needed:
 "erica" https://github.com/benoitc/erica to be able to push it to a remote couchDB.

+How to run it the first time:
+Need to have couchDB install locally.
+$ bower install
+$ npm install
+$ gulp buildClient --client=client1
+$ gulp couch-push

 How to run it locally:
 $ gulp server